Kninska Krajina: Modern period

 By the 17th and 18th centuries, the Austrian Empire managed to thwart the Ottoman advances; meanwhile, the area had been slowly repopulated by Eastern Orthodox Christian Serbs since at least the 15th century.
 These Serbs had fled the Ottomans and were given lands in exchange for military service in the so-called Military Frontier (the Austro-Hungarian-Ottoman buffer zone).

 In 1990, the Serbian autonomous region known as SAO Kninska Krajina was established with a local government, named after this geographical region.
 This region, along with other Serb-inhabited autonomous regions were merged to form the Republic of Serbian Krajina which sought to remain in union with Serbia and Montenegro upon Croatia's proclamation of independence in 1991.
 The area was ethnically cleansed of non-Serbs.
-In 1995, the Croatian army retook the region in Operation Storm, and the majority of the Serb population fled or was displaced.
+In 1995, the Croatian army retook the region in Operation Storm, and the majority of the Serb population was ethnically cleansed or was displaced.
 Today, the region is sparsely populated due to few economic opportunities.